thirstycode/Raspi-output-catcher/README.md

 # Instagram automation panel
 -	08:55:13 PM 06 01 --> some error with following having username priyanka.chopra143
+-	04:50:32 PM 10 02 --> some error with following having username urvashirautela26
 -	04:48:56 PM 10 02 --> posted with username shraddha.kapoor.sweet
 -	04:48:52 PM 10 02 --> some error with posting having username urvashirautela26
 -	04:48:24 PM 10 02 --> some error with posting having username disha.patani.updates